streamr-dev/network/README.md

 To fetch data starting from a particular date-time
 ```
-streamr resend from 2019-05-10T17:00:00 streamId apiKey
+streamr resend from 2019-05-10T17:00:00 <streamId> --privateKey <key>
 ```

 To fetch data between two date-times
 ```
-streamr resend range 2019-05-10T17:00:00 2019-05-11T21:00:00 streamId apiKey
+streamr resend range 2019-05-10T17:00:00 2019-05-11T21:00:00 <streamId> --privateKey <key>
 ```

 Flag `--dev` or `--stg` can be enabled for the command to operate on pre-defined development or staging environment.

-### Examples: Piping with listen and publish
+### Examples: Piping with subscribe and publish

-You can use the piping facilities of your *nix operating system with commands `publish` and `listen` to achieve some useful operations.
+You can use the piping facilities of your *nix operating system with commands `publish` and `subscribe` to achieve some useful operations.
 Below is a list of some ideas.

-#### Listening to a stream from any programming language
+#### Subscribing to a stream from any programming language
-You can pipe the line-by-line JSON objects output by `listen` to your program written in any language.
+You can pipe the line-by-line JSON objects output by `subscribe` to your program written in any language.
 Just make the program read JSON objects from stdin.
 ```
-streamr listen 7wa7APtlTq6EC5iTCBy6dw | ruby calculate-average-speed.rb
+streamr subscribe 7wa7APtlTq6EC5iTCBy6dw | ruby calculate-average-speed.rb
 ```

 #### Publishing to a stream from any programming language
 If your program produces JSON objects to stdout (line-by-line), you can redirect it to command `publish` to publish the JSON objects to a stream.
 ```
-python printSensorReadingsAsJson.py | streamr publish streamId apiKey
+python printSensorReadingsAsJson.py | streamr publish <streamId> --privateKey <key>
 ```

 #### Transforming streams
-You can also listen to a stream, apply a transformation, and then pipe the transformed output into another stream.
+You can also subscribe to a stream, apply a transformation, and then pipe the transformed output into another stream.
 ```
-streamr listen sourceStream | ./calculateMovingAverages | streamr publish destinationStream apiKey
+streamr subscribe <sourceStream> | ./calculateMovingAverages | streamr publish <destinationStream> --privateKey <key>
 ```

 Same rules apply here as before.
 Your program should accept line-by-line JSON